-Three of the most dominating peaks on the whole island are situated in Tongariro National Park: Mount Tongariro, Ruapehu and Ngauruhoe – the latter of which you may recognise from a well-known movie series… but more on these ones in #9.
+Three of the most dominating peaks on the whole island are situated in Tongariro National Park: Mount Tongariro, Ruapehu and Ngauruhoe – the latter of which you may recognise from a well-known movie series… but more on these ones later.

 New Zealand’s “coolest little capital” really is just that – and was named as such by Lonely Planet in 2011.
 James and I have been living in Wellington for five months now and we absolutely love it.
 Whether you want to stick around longer or just visit for a couple of days, there is always so much to see and do.

-We still haven’t visited Te Papa, the National Museum of NZ, which is free to visit and gives you an insight into the history of New Zealand – it is apparently the best museum in the country.
-We have, however, visited the beautiful botanical gardens and climbed Mount Victoria, a summit that looks over the city.
-We’ve been on a number of walking tracks around the suburbs and there is always something going on in the city centre, whether it’s a weekend festival or just Cuba Street’s weekly night market.
+It’s home to Te Papa, the National Museum of NZ, which is free to visit and gives you an insight into the history of New Zealand – it is apparently the best museum in the country.
+There are heaps of great walking tracks in and around the city, as well as the beautiful botanical gardens and climbed Mount Victoria, a summit that looks over Wellington.
+There is always something going on in the city centre, whether it’s a weekend festival or just Cuba Street’s weekly night market.
 There are so many restaurants and bars to choose from in the evenings, and there are lots of craft beer breweries – we are spoilt for choice!

 For surfers (whether you’re a pro or a complete beginner) there are so many places to go surfing on New Zealand’s North Island.
 Around Auckland, a popular spot is in the Waitakere: Piha.
 It’s one of the most dangerous beaches in NZ, but is a stunning black-sand beach, and its neighbour Karekare is a huge, serene beach that is made mystical by the sea-spray.
 Further south is Raglan, another favourite with surfers, and the west coast sees a whole highway devoted to the sport: Surf Highway 45 in Taranaki.